top of page

 My name is Jen.

-I grew up in a loving, devout home in California.
-A true child of the 80’s, I was raised on beach trips, roller skates, MTV, and so, so many family movie nights.
+I grew up in a loving, devout Christian home in Southern California.
+A true child of the 80’s, I was raised on beach trips, roller skates, 80's music, and so, so many family movie nights.

-In college, I embraced my new faith and felt joy!
-But compulsions to please my peers at church started affecting how I lived my faith.
-After years of anxiety and breakdowns, my Savior gave me resilience.
-Then, life got complicated.
-My husband was called as lay leader of our congregation just as our kids were becoming teens.
-That felt like mini extensions of myself at church.
-As imperfect interactions piled on, so did the "bad" feelings.
-In other places, I could use my agency to respond to conflict.
-Why couldn't I do that at church?
-Eventually, my Savior showed me the impact of earlier experiences and how not to repeat coercive patterns.
-He also led me to an evidence-based trauma therapy called EMDR through my church's social services.
-Now, I have my agency back.
-I have a beautiful new normal.
+In college, I embraced my new faith.
+But years later, compulsions to please my peers led to situational anxiety and fear at church.
+My Savior gave me resilience, but then things got complicated.
+My husband was called as lay leader of our congregation while our kids were teens.
+It felt like mini extensions of myself being watched and judged at church.
+As imperfect interactions piled onto my adverse experiences as a kid, I found myself unable to handle conflict at church.
+Frequent breakdowns destroyed peace.
+Then, my Savior led me to an evidence-based trauma therapy called EMDR through my church's social services.
+Getting to the root of my difficulties with Him by my side, helped me not to continue patterns of coercion with my teens.
+It's also given me a beautiful new normal.
 My Savior has healed my spiritual wounds.

-Your friend in Christ (and hope and change!),
+Your friend in hope and change and Jesus Christ,

 Jennifer Weaver